Henrietta Lacks

 Old photo of the Lacks

 After Henrietta and David had four children, Henrietta noticed a hard lump in her body.
-She had another child before she felt it serious enough to mention to a doctor.

 Henrietta went to the only hospital that would treat African Americans.
 The doctors at Johns Hopkins told her she had cancer and began treatment.